Here is what lawsuit claims is inhumane at Sacramento jail

 “These serious problems are longstanding, and are the result of the dangerous over-representation of people with mental health needs who are incarcerated at the jail and the County’s failure to provide the resources to deliver clinically necessary treatment to them,” Tifanei Ressl-Moyer, an attorney at Disability Rights California, one of groups that filed the lawsuit, previously told The Sacramento Bee.

-County officials hope the increased services will better prepare inmates released from jail, putting them “in a better position mentally and physically,” said Supervisor Don Notolli.
+County officials hope the increased services will better prepare inmates released from jail, putting them “in a better position mentally and physically,” said Supervisor Don Nottoli.

-“The overall idea is to reduce the prison population,” Notolli said, “and bolster our efforts to make re-entry not so frequent because people have received services that have helped turned things around.”
+“The overall idea is to reduce the prison population,” Nottoli said, “and bolster our efforts to make re-entry not so frequent because people have received services that have helped turned things around.”

 The state is paying $80 million of the project budget, or about 90 percent.
 The state funds were awarded through SB 1022, a 2012 law that allowed the state to direct $500 million to Sacramento County and 14 other counties for replacing, renovating and expanding mental health and rehabilitation facilities at county jails.